artturipa/myblog/rest_cache/blog.md

 Create new class (=Script Include), **cacheUtils**, with functions **getRecentResultIfExist** and **insertResponseToCache**.

-In Scripted Rest API's resources, change the script to something like below:
+In Scripted Rest API's resources, modify the script to something like below:

     var cacheUtils = new cacheUtils();
 	var recentResultIfExist = cacheUtils.getRecentResultIfExist(qParamsObj,pathParamsObj,request.uri);